 During December, it’s common to see carollers making their rounds, live music events, and random encounters with Santa.
 Holiday movie viewings and horse-drawn carriage rides also take place throughout the month.

-But one of the most anticipated events is the one where Santa Clause shows off his climbing skills with a climb up Chimney Rock at nearby Chimney Rock Park.
+But one of the most anticipated events is the one where Santa Clause shows off his climbing skills with a climb up Chimney Rock at nearby Chimney Rock State Park.

 5. Blowing Rock